Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Multi-Version Sharing</h2>
-  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> facilitates the sharing of your maps, models, and custom files between different versions of Beat
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> facilitates the sharing of your maps, models, and
-    Saber.
+    custom files between different versions of <a href="https://beatsaber.com/">Beat Saber</a>.
 Thanks to an intuitive user interface, you can easily share your files from one version to another, ensuring a consistent and continuous gaming experience across all your installations.</p>
 </div>

 <div align="center">